JetShark/Roguelike-Dungeon-ISU/Michelangelo/Map System/DawnLike/README.txt

 == UPDATE 4/2/14 ==
  - A few dozen more animal sprites, mostly from DawnFortress.
  - 16 pieces of bone decor and 3 fences.
- - A few examples of status effects and creative uses of animation.
+ - A few examples of status effects and creative uses of Animation.
  - 4 more GUI bubbles.
  - Cracked, vine-covered and direction-independent walls.